Sonoma County Art Trails Open Studio #99

-Come and visit my printmaking studio during Art at the Source in June.
+Come and visit my printmaking studio during Art Trails in October.
 It is a great opportunity to drive around our beautiful county and meet artists and purchase directly from them!
 Studio hours are 10 to 5, and I will explain the printmaking process, and show you how I wipe and print a plate.
 I'll help you understand the mysterious world of limited edition prints and the many approaches to making an image.

 Don't forget to enjoy the preview show at Sebastopol Center for the Arts, where you can see one piece from every participating artist, helping to narrow down your number of stops.
 I hope you can come visit, but I am available most any time by appointment.